CodingContributorsLair/Harry-Potter-Quiz/README.md

 [![forthebadge](https://forthebadge.com/images/badges/check-it-out.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/uses-css.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/uses-html.svg)](https://forthebadge.com)

 ### This is a Harry Potter Quiz that was originally produced by [AvidCoder101](https://github.com/AvidCoder101).
-Give it a go and see how many you get correct at the end!
+Give it a go and see how many you get correct at the end.
+You can also contribute by creating different versions of this quiz if you would like, and go to our ideas repo and follow the steps so that we could make a repository which showcases your code.

 ## How to contribute: